NathanielMphisa/NathanielMphisa/README.md

 - 👋 Hi, I’m @NathanielMphisa
-- 👀 I’m interested in data science, machine learning, Java Software Dev
+- 👀 I’m interested in morden javascript & data science
-- 🌱 I’m currently learning data science
+- 🌱 I’m currently learning modern js + datascience
-- 💞️ I’m looking to collaborate on ML projects
-- 📫 How to reach me: nate45mphisa@outlook.com
+- 📫 How to reach me: nathymphisa@gmail.com

 <!---
 NathanielMphisa/NathanielMphisa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.